 A root canal is often recommended to avoid a tooth extraction.
 If a tooth is badly damaged, infected, or causing immense pain, a root canal may be necessary to preserve the integrity of the tooth.
-For some patients, they may experience tooth sensitivity, sharp shooting pain, or other complications, which may indicate the need for a root canal; other patients, may not experience any symptoms at all.
+Some patients may experience tooth sensitivity, sharp shooting pain, or other complications, which may indicate the need for a root canal.
+Other patients may not experience any symptoms at all.
 Regular visits to the dentists allow our team to examine your teeth and check for signs of complex dental issues.

 Our team at Smile Dental Group perform routine root canals in our dental office.
 We are a full-service dental facility, offering restorative dentistry treatment to patients of all ages.
 Our goal is to improve your oral health through personalized treatment planning.